 Today at Falaise

-Falaise is open for docent-led tours May 19 through November 20, 2016– it is the perfect way to experience the Gold Coast lifestyle in this meticulously preserved historic home.
+Falaise is open for docent-led tours May through November annually – it is the perfect way to experience the Gold Coast lifestyle in this meticulously preserved historic home.

 Tickets can be purchased at the Gate House to the Preserve.
 Tours are $10 per person, 12 years old and up.
 Parking is an additional $10 per car, $30 per bus.
 Parking is free with membership in the Sands Point Preserve Conservancy.
 This historic home has limited handicap access.
 Please note that indoor photography is not allowed.